austinzheng/Cormorant/README.md

 Lambdatron
 ==========

-An interpreter for a simple Lisp dialect, implemented in Swift.
-Syntax and conventions are modeled off [Clojure's](http://clojure.org/).
+An interpreter for a Lisp dialect, implemented in Swift.
+Syntax and conventions are modeled off [Clojure's](http://clojure.org/), and the interpreter endeavors to match Clojure's behavior as closely as possible.
 Eventual goal is a library that can be used independently of the REPL front-end.

 The name is provisional and will be changed once I come up with something better.